httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 ~~~

 Note that the media type has been changed to "application/octet-stream" to avoid
 exposing information about the content.
+Alternatively (and equivalently), the
+Content-Type header field can be omitted.

 ## Encryption with Multiple Records